 Warren Buffett

 Warren Buffett's annual income comes mainly from salary and dividends from Berkshire Hathaway, plus investment returns.
 He donates large portions of his Berkshire shares to philanthropy annually.
-This page converts the annual estimate into a per-second pace to make the scale easier to compare and teach.

 Since January 1st